miha-stopar/crypto-notes/proofs1.md

 (z^a * y^b)^q = y
 ```

-So we find a preimage of y which is supposed to be difficult.
+So we found a preimage of y which is supposed to be difficult.

-Now that we have q-one-way function f: H -> G, we can define a commitment to integer a where 0 <= a < q:
+Commitment is defined as:

 ```
-commit(r, a) = y^a * f(r) where r is random from H
+commit(r, a) = y^a * f(r) mod N = y^a * r^q mod N, where a < q and r from Z_n*
 ```

-Hiding property: It can be shown that a commitment function has a distribution independent from the value committed to, namely the uniform distribution over Im(f) - note that the verifier needs to prove that he knows the preimage of y: f(x) = y, this means y^a * f(r) = f(x^a * r).
+Let's check the hiding and binding properties:

+Hiding property: commit is hiding because the distribution is independent of a, namely the uniform distribution over Z_N\*.
+This is because r is chosen uniformly, f(r) is a 1-1 mapping and thus f(r) is uniform.
+Finally, multiplication by the constant y is also 1-1 and thus uniform.

 Binding property: let's say somebody can find a, r, a1, r1 such that y^a * f(r) = y^a1 * f(r1).
 Then: